What is a turbo trainer?

 The noise of the turbo is a factor to bear in mind, some of the cheaper older turbo trainers can be very noisy, the wind resistance units generally make the greatest racket.
 That noise is exaggerated if you use a heavily-treaded tyre, or if the turbo trainer is placed on a wooden floor.

 You can take steps to keep the noise down.
-Special mats are available which help dampen vibrations before they reach the floor, and turbo-specific tyres are completely slick and are made from a special compound which is quieter and more durable.
+Special mats are available which help dampen vibrations before they reach the floor, and turbo-specific tyres are completely slick and are made from a special compound that is quieter and more durable.

 A great option is to have a spare wheel to swap onto the bike with a turbo specific tyre on as this will save you changing the tyres over each time.

-A big choice for those looking at the entry models is whether you want adjustable resistance which basically means there is a cord which links to a unit placed on the handlebars which are a good addition, not only can you use your gears you’ve got the added benefit of increasing this further rather than having to pre-set your chosen resistance before you start.
+A big choice for those looking at the entry models is whether you want adjustable resistance which basically means there is a cord that links to a unit placed on the handlebars which are a good addition, not only can you use your gears you’ve got the added benefit of increasing this further rather than having to pre-set your chosen resistance before you start.